yh250/Thyroid/Minor Project ( Vinay & Harsh, Msc 2024)/Minor_codebase/Scripts/README.md

-# Thyroid Classification - Training Pipeline
+# Thyroid Classification - Training Scripts

 This folder contains the training scripts for our **Thyroid Disease Classification** project (Minor Project, MSc 2024).
 The core training logic resides in `train.py`, but several other files must be executed or imported prior to running it for the training process to function correctly.